rapid7/insightconnect-plugins/datadog/help.md

 # Description

-[Datadog](https://www.datadoghq.com/) is a monitoring service for cloud-scale applications, providing monitoring of servers, databases, tools, and services, through a SaaS-based data analytics platform
+[Datadog](https://www.datadoghq.com/) is a monitoring service for cloud-scale applications, providing monitoring of servers, databases, tools, and services, through a SaaS-based data analytics platform.
+Users can post events and metrics using the Datadog plugin for Rapid7 InsightConnect.

-This plugin utilizes the [Datadog API](https://docs.datadoghq.com/api/?lang=python#overview).

 # Key Features

-* Feature 1
-* Feature 2
+* Post events
-* Feature 3
+* Post metrics

 # Requirements

-* Example: Requires an API Key from the product
+* API key
-* Example: API must be enabled on the Settings page in the product
+* App key
+* Datadog URL

 # Documentation